- Ed D.

 - Use data to inform evidence-based decision-making regarding educational issues, enhance professional practice, and promote organizational change and reform

 - Demonstrate skills to work effectively with others, be an advocate for members of the learning community, and lead organizational change and reform

-- Demonstrate information and research literacy incorporating of a broad range of education resources and scholarship
+- Demonstrate information and research literacy incorporating a broad range of educational resources and scholarship

 - Design and conduct independent and collaborative research

 - Demonstrate effective and inclusive written and oral communication skills